 What To Expect After Treatment

 Recovery time depends on the location and number of warts removed.
-Healing usually occurs within 1 to 3 weeks.
-After treatment the following may occur:
+Healing usually occurs in 1 to 3 weeks.
+After treatment, the following may occur:

 Men and women